maxime-tournier/maxime-tournier.github.com/notes/cps.md

 ```

-We obtained what is known as the single-pass, *higher-order* cps
+We just obtained what is known as the single-pass, *higher-order* cps
 conversion.

 ## Properly tail-recursive CPS